UvinduW/RCAutopilot/README.md

 __Driving__

 Once the trained model has been obtained, the car can be run in autonomous mode.
-Once the car is set to autonomous mode and a desired speed is selected, the PC takes the input image streaned from the Raspberry Pi, processes it using a convoluted neural network, and generates an appropriate steering angle.
+Once the car is set to autonomous mode and a desired speed is selected, the PC takes the input image streamed from the Raspberry Pi, processes it using a convoluted neural network, and generates an appropriate steering angle.
 This steering angle is then sent back to the Raspberry Pi over wifi.
 An Arduino is connected to the Raspberry Pi over USB, and this steering angle is sent to the Arduino.
-The Arduino is connected to the ESC and provides the appropriate PWM signal to it, ensuring the car turns by the required amount.
+The Arduino is connected to the ESC and steering servo and provides them with the appropriate PWM signal to it, ensuring the car drives at the specified speed and turns by the required amount.

 ## Prerequisites
 ### Components